 A LIVING PASSION

-A LOVE AFFAIR
+A LOVE AFFAIR WITH FARMERS MARKETS

 My love story with farmers markets began in youth.
 When I’d stumble upon a market while traveling, my heart would race as I rushed in among the vendor booths, unable to see and smell and discover and experience everything quickly enough.
 These “Aha!” moments are etched forever in my memory.
 I clearly remember climbing the summit of a Colorado mountain pass and pulling off the road to stop at a market floating among eerie, thick fog.
 I can still navigate in my head the layout of that market and its pasta, bread, honey and produce vendors.

 Pike Place Market in Seattle and Fisherman’s Wharf in San Francisco are iconic destinations I was fortunate enough to visit on travels at an early age.
 Thankfully, Pike Place has welcomed me back many times since my brother moved to Bellevue for a job with Microsoft or, as I say, my excuse to visit Pike Place and go hike in the mountains.
-The markets and products in Traverse City (pea shoots, honey, homebrewed mead), Flint (breads), Portland (divine, hauntingly-flavored nut butters), and Madison (cheese, cheese, and more cheese!) hold special places in my heart.
+Additionally, the markets and products in Traverse City (pea shoots, honey, homebrewed mead), Flint (breads), Portland (divine, hauntingly-flavored nut butters), and Madison (cheese, cheese, and more cheese!) hold special places in my heart.
 I can’t think about them too late at night or the excitement will keep me from sleep!
 Many of these visits were incidentals alongside marathon destinations.